 Take HONOR 494M & HONOR 495H (three credits combined) no later than two (regular) semesters prior to the semester you intend to graduate.
 You can take the class earlier, if you choose to do so.
 These classes are typically offered every spring.
 These classes prepare you to formulate research questions/hypotheses, choose appropriate data and methodology, submit a proposal to Penn State’s Institutional Review Board, complete a thesis proposal, and draft a literature review chapter.
 For almost all majors, HONOR 494M and HONOR 495H can be used to satisfy degree requirements.

-At the end of the HONOR 494M & 495H, you should have a completed Thesis/Project Proposal (see Thesis/Project Proposal form in ANGEL).
+At the end of the HONOR 494M & 495H, you should have a completed Thesis/Project Proposal (see Thesis/Project Proposal form in Canvas).
 For students who will graduate in Spring 2014 or later, you must submit the proposal one year prior to graduation.
-See the submission deadline in ANGEL.
+See the submission deadline in Canvas.